bogoli/-folio/_posts/2018-08-29-announcing-jupyter-in-triangle.markdown

 ### How can I be a part of it?

-If you are interested in presenting or leading a discussion at the event, please [submit a proposal](https://goo.gl/forms/zhOMTTAUmUQFRyHA3) by September 28, 2018 for any of the following timeslots:
+If you are interested in presenting or leading a discussion at the event, please submit a proposal (closed) by September 28, 2018 for any of the following timeslots:

 1. A 25 minute talk
 2. A 5 minute talk